ekaterinatao/Tutorial_projects/project_1/README.md

 Solutions of homework tasks.

 ## Aim
-Solve 10 problemss and learn to write good code.
+Solve 10 problems and learn to write good code.

 **Briefing**
 - There are 10 different basic problems.